Home | Customer Service | Site Map | Surname Search | How To Buy

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Urbach include Urbach, Urach, Urbache, Urbaches, Urbachs, Urbaach, Urbachh, Urbacch, Urbachhs, Urbachhes, Irbach, Urback, Irback, Erback and many more.

-More information is included under the topic Early Urbach Notables in all our PDF Extended History products.
+Another 71 words (5 lines of text) are included under the topic Early Urbach Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of German settlers came to North America between the mid-17th and mid-20th centuries.
 The hardships of the long voyage were balanced by the opportunity to escape poverty and religious persecution.
 The descendents of these settlers still populate the states of Pennsylvania, Texas, New York, Illinois, and California.
 Many also live in Ontario and the prairie provinces of Canada.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Urbach or a variant listed above:

-Urbach Settlers in the United States in the 18th Century
+Urbach Settlers in United States in the 18th Century

 • Adolph Urbach, who landed in Pennsylvania in 1754

-Urbach Settlers in the United States in the 19th Century
+Urbach Settlers in United States in the 19th Century

 • Carl Urbach, who arrived in America in 1844